ancestor-mithril/timed-decorator/README.md

     * `file_path` (`str`): If not `None`, writes the measurement at the end of the given file path.
 For thread safe file writing configure use `logger_name` instead.
 Default: `None`.
     * `logger_name` (`str`): If not `None`, uses the given logger to print the measurement.
 Can't be used in conjunction with `file_path`.
 Default: `None`.
 See [Using a logger](#using-a-logger).
     * `return_time` (`bool`): If `True`, returns the elapsed time in addition to the wrapped function's return value.
 Default: `False`.
-    * `out` (`dict`): If not `None`, stores the elapsed time in nanoseconds in the given dict using the fully qualified function name as key.
-If the key already exists, adds the time to the existing value.
+    * `out` (`dict`): If not `None`, stores the elapsed time in nanoseconds in the given dict using the fully qualified function name as key, in the following format: (function call counts, total elapsed time, total "own time").
+If the key already exists, updates the existing value.
+The elapsed time is equal to "own time" for the simple timed decorator.
+For the nested time decorator, the elapsed time is different from "own time" only when another function decorated with a nested timer is called during the execution of the current function.
 Default: `None`.
 See [Storing the elapsed time in a dict](#storing-the-elapsed-time-in-a-dict).
     * `use_qualname` (`bool`): If `True`, If `True`, uses the qualified name of the function when logging the elapsed time.
 Default: `False`.

 2. `nested_timed` is similar to `timed`, however it is designed to work nicely with multiple timed functions that call each other, displaying both the total execution time and the difference after subtracting other timed functions on the same call stack.
 See [Nested timing decorator](#nested-timing-decorator).